Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 climate, topography, vegetation, or geologic material”* [@SSDS1993].

-In contrast to conventional soil mapping, PSM is primarily interested in portraying the spatial distribution of *soil variables* — measurable or descriptive attributes commonly collected through field sampling and then either measured *in-situ* or *a posteriori* in laboratory — in the form of maps.
+In contrast to conventional soil mapping, PSM is primarily interested in portraying, in the form of maps, the spatial distribution of *soil variables* — measurable or descriptive attributes commonly collected through field sampling and then either measured *in-situ* or *a posteriori* in laboratory.
 Soil variables can be roughly grouped into:

 1.  *quantities of some material* ($y \in [0 \rightarrow +\infty]$);